Michael-Hellon/README-Generator/New_README_Folder/README.md

-# Professional README Generator
+# MOD 18 Social Network API

 ## Description

-This project will build the user a Professional README.md file.
-The user will be asked several questions and will select a license from a list to use for the project.
+This project was to build a backend API for a social network application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+It uses Express.js for routing, a MongoDB database, and the Mongoose ODM.
+In addition to using the Express.js and Mongoose packages, we will be using the native JavaScript Date object format timestamps.
+Node manager uses CRUD actions to get, create, update, and delete the associations between Users, Thoughts, Friends, and Reactions.

-- My motivation was to create a JavaScript program that used libraries to easily build a professional quality README.md file.
+- My motivation was to create a working social networking api that used express.js mongoose packages, as well as utilizing MongoDB and Mongoose ODM to develop the application.
-- I built this project to help save time creating a professional quality README.
+- I built this project so that my client and others could utilize a social networking application where they could create, update and share their thoughts, react to friends’ thoughts, and create a friend list, and allowing the user to delete their comments, reactions and friends as needed.
-- This project solved the problem of spending lots of time building and formatting a new README file for each project.
+- This project solved the problem of creating a working social networking application that allows the users to create, update, and delete their thoughts, friends, and reactions.
-- I learned several things from doing this challenge and had lot of fun developing it.
-I built it in three stages with the code running properly at the end of each stage.
-The first stage I wrote the code all in one index.js file, like MOD 9’s mini project.
-Next, I split it up into its respective parts per the assignment requirements.
-At this stage I used an asynchronous if-else statement to initialize the app without using an inquirer function.
-The final stage I removed the if-else statement from the asynchronous function and replaced it with an inquirer function.
-I also set some defaults for the question.
-So, I learned how to split up the initial code I developed into separate files and how to asynchronous function to run my code.
+- I learned a lot from this project.
+I learned how to create association without a set relational structure to manage the information going into the database.

 ![License](https://img.shields.io/badge/License-MIT-green.svg)